 - Year 3: (15,000 – 4,000) / 15,000 = 73%

 In the example above, we can see that the retention ratio for Alice’s is going down each year.
-It is because net income is rising each year and dividends are rising by a proportionally larger amount, leading to a downward trend in the ratios.
+It is because net income is rising each year and dividends are rising by a proportionally larger amount, leading to a downward trend in the ratio.

 The change may be indicative of the business’ lack of focus on growth as it chooses to give out its earnings to shareholders rather than reinvest them into the business.
-To understand whether it is a good or bad thing, we must compare the figures to the ratios from its competitors in the same industry.
+To understand whether it is a good or bad thing, we must compare the figure to the ratios from its competitors in the same industry.

 Interpreting the Retention Ratio

 A high retention ratio may not always be indicative of financial health.
 To better understand the retention ratio, we must first understand the company that we are calculating the ratio for.

 Smaller, newer companies will typically report higher retention ratios.
 Smaller businesses tend to prioritize business development and investments in research and development (R&D), which can be a reason why they are more likely to retain their earnings rather than distribute them as dividends.
 A startup business may also be experiencing slow sales in the early stages of business, which would mean that there is less income to distribute to shareholders, thus resulting in a higher retention ratio.

 Larger, more mature companies will usually post lower retention ratios, as they are already quite profitable and do not need to invest as heavily in R&D. Thus, such companies may opt to pay investors consistent dividends in preference to retaining more earnings.